-Unlike other countries where living in apartment, flat or rental, may be the norm, the American Dream is constructed around homeownership.
-This is no accident; everything from our tax structure to societal expectations define achievement with buying a home.
-So at some point almost everyone faces the question of how to go about saving up for a down payment to complete a purchase.
+Unlike other countries where living in apartments, flat or rentals, may be the norm, the American Dream is constructed around homeownership.
+This is no accident; everything from our tax structure to societal expectations defines achievement with buying a home.
+So at some point, almost everyone faces the question of how to go about saving up for a down payment to complete a purchase.
 What that dollar figure actually is, however, can vary dramatically and is not a set 20 percent of a home price as is the common myth.
 Here are the basics and tools to consider.

 What is a Down Payment?

 A down payment is literally a cash-up-front component of buying a home.
 The requirement is intentional, especially if a home purchase is to be financed with a mortgage.
 Lenders want to be a sure a borrower will stick around and complete the loan, not just use their money when things are good and run away when things go bad.
 By having personal money invested in the home, the lender then feels the buyer is more compelled to follow through.